jay-bean/jay-bean/README.md

 ### Hi there, I'm Jay Hutts
 ##### ___Pronouns: she/her___

-#### Exciting News: I graduate from App Academy the 26th of August! 🤩🤩🤩
+#### Exciting News: I graduate from App Academy the 26th of August!!🌞

 ##### 🌱 I'm a sprouting 🌱 software engineer with a focus in web development.
 Javascript has been my primary language and focus, but I am also proficient in Python.
 Currently I have created four full stack web applications.
 My most recent project, and one that I am really excited about, [Drop In](https://github.com/jay-bean/DropIn) is an AllTrails clone that features skate parks and their locations.